How to ride your own motorcycle in China

 With all of your paperwork in correct order, you will not be chased by the Chinese traffic Police!

 At toll booths = you can safely proceed around the outside barriers without need to pay road tolls.

 At highway inspection points = you will have the correct licenses, permits and documents, for legal permission to motorcycle through China.

-MotoExplorer is here to help and assist, guide you through the guide regulations and travel process for Moto touring in China.
+MotoExplorer is here to help and assist, guide you through guide regulations and travel rules for Motorcycle touring in China.

 We recommend the Torugart Pass for entering China at a land crossing border with your own vehicle or motorcycle.
 MotoExplorers Chinese partners have local agents who are government licensed and fully familiar with the regulations and correct procedures for crossing into China using your own motorcycle.

 Western China is seldom in the press, it’s a part of China that very few westerners get to travel overland, especially using your own motorcycle!
 Media often focuses the restrictive aspects of China, of which there are increasingly more rules and check-points, but once you’re travelling away from the major cities things do become more free-spirited the further inland you travel.